MaSe69/dssb/md/12_Python_Visualization/visualization.md

 Several libraries can be used to visualize the content of a dataframe, see the [visualization library](visualization_libraries)

+## The Visualization Lifecylce

+Visualization Lifecycle can be roughly subdivided into 3 areas:
+- Explorative Data Analysis
+- Reporting
+- Forecast

+## Tooling

+The available plots are in practice dominated by
+- scatter
+- bar charts (both horizaontally and vertically)
+- line charts
+- geo maps

+There is an abandunce of other charts, which is used in practice rarely.
+Though their usage can be very thoughful in special cases, seemlingly they are often used for the sake of using them, e.g. heat maps, violin charts.

+## Beauty in Visualization

+Certainly a beautiful dataframe should be visualized in a beautiful way.
+The definition of beauty holds true here as well, i.e. beauty does not mean to use an exotic and colorful plot.

+Visualization is in the service of insight.
+The point to be made by a visualization should become as clear as possible.
+It must not be obscured or even falsified by any concept of beauty.

+Aspect ratio is important.
+A 4:3 ratio is a good starting point, deviate only for good reason.

+Surprises shall be pointed out, expected information should be softened.

+Texts should be readible by persons with normal eyesight.

+Colors should be limited to two to three.
+There are extensive theories on fitting colors, and many designers who already applied them successfully.
+At least, do not mix pale and bright colors, except for good reason.

 ## Example:
 ### The CARS Dataframe